MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 5. Add the copied code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.

-## Setting user details for your signal
+## Setting user details for your event

-The Product Insights SDK lets you define user information that can be sent with every signal.
+The Product Insights SDK lets you define user information that can be sent with every event.
 You can specify the user details in a property called `user` (the expected data for this property is the `IUser` object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
 You can also specify user information by calling the `setUser(user: IUser)` API on the SDK.

 Specifying user details in the code snippet means that all telemetry will have this information.
 However, if specified by the `setUser API`, telemetry sent before the `setUser API` won't contain this information.